-proton density matches the solute proton density, the expectation value of $p(\sigma)$ matches the solvent proton concentration.
-This is depicted in the correlation diagram in Figure 7d.
+When the solvent protonation is elevated, we observe two main changes in the $p(\sigma)$, namely, a shift in the mean value and narrowing.
+The former effect is explained by the increasing number of protons around the electron spin.
+When the solvent proton density matches the solute proton density, the expected value of $p(\sigma)$ matches the solvent proton concentration.
+This is depicted in the correlation diagram in Fig. 7d.
 The deviation of the low- $C{\rm H}$ branch from the diagonal due to the protons of the solute is called the solvent contrast effect.
 The influence of the solvent isotope composition on the distribution width is also a part of this effect.
 This means that the effective anisotropy of the spatial proton distribution is maximal in the absence of solvent protons.

 In practice, full solvent deuteration is not always possible, e.g. if a protonated stock solution is used for a dilution.
 The solvent protonation degree at which the solvent contrast effect disappears depends on the volume of the studied solute, i.e. on how many solvent molecules are displaced by the (macro)molecule.
-For a relatively small molecule like 1, this threshold lies apparently below $C{\rm H} = 10~{\rm mol/L}$.
-For larger solutes like proteins, protein complexes or biomolecular condensates, characterization of the solute may be possible at higher residual protonation of the solvent.
+For a relatively small molecule like compound 1, this threshold apparently lies below $C{\rm H} = 10 \text{ mol } \text{L}^{-1}$.
+For larger solutes, like proteins, protein complexes or biomolecular condensates, characterization of the solute may be possible at higher residual protonation of the solvent.